 • One bedroom apartments with kitchens.

 The living space may be furnished or unfurnished.
-Even if the living space is furnished some assisted living facilities allow residents to bring their own furnishing to make it feel more like home.
+Even if the living space is furnished some assisted living facilities allow residents to bring their own furnishings to make the room feel more like home.

 The living spaces are generally smaller than those intended as general housing.